The Climb On Project

 We spent a lot of time fine tuning gear, training and planning logistics.
 “Paramountaineering” and lugging sit skis up peaks is a rather uncommon mission, so much of the project was spent learning to navigate uncharted territory.
 On May 28, we began our hike up, camping at around 9600’ for the night before their summit bid Tuesday morning.
 As we were setting up camp, we watched a series of rescues both by foot and copter of 3 climbers that had fallen during the day.
 The conditions were soft and warm that day, but overnight quickly froze and remained cold as winds increased and remained strong.
 The team made their way up the South Side route and around 1:00 PM on May 29 reached the summit.
 This is the second ascent by someone with paraplegia, a first ascent by a female with paraplegia and the first monoski descent.

 Due to very firm conditions, Anna began the monoski descent below the Hogsback as many other skiers were also making the choice to forego the upper terrain that day.
 Anna began this venture for herself and her father but hopes to help foster a culture where people of all abilities are encouraged and expected to reach as high as they can.
-STAY TUNED for our film to be released later this year.

 Previous